ianstrang2/berkoTNF/docs/update_balance_by_performance.md

 2.0 Core Principles
 6-Month Block Analysis: Performance data is segmented into 6-month periods (Jan 1–Jun 30, Jul 1–Dec 31) to track trends over time, stored in aggregated_half_season_stats with a historical_blocks JSONB column.
 Hybrid Trend-Based Scoring: Combines 180-day half-life decay within blocks with a long-term raw average baseline to predict performance, accounting for improvement, deterioration, or flukes.
-Balanced Metrics: Integrates trend-adjusted power rating, goal threat, and defensive solidity into a composite score for team balancing.
+Balanced Metrics: Integrates trend-adjusted power rating and goal threat in a 2-metric multi-objective optimization for team balancing.
-Fair Distribution: Uses a modified snake draft and optimized hill-climbing to ensure balanced teams in terms of goal threat, defensive solidity, and fantasy points.
+Fair Distribution: Uses a modified snake draft and range normalization hill-climbing to ensure balanced teams using power rating and goal threat metrics.
 3.0 Algorithm Phases
 Phase 1: Data Segmentation and Trend Calculation
 Process: